inet-framework/inet/doc/src/users-guide/index.rst

 simulations using the components provided by the INET Framework.
-(In contrast, if you are interested in modifing INET’s components or plan to extend INET with new protocols or other components using C++, we recommend the *INET Developers Guide*.)
+(In contrast, if you are interested in modifing INET’s components or plan to extend INET with new protocols or other components using C++, we recommend the *INET Developer's Guide*.)

+.. only:: html

    Table of Contents

 .. toctree::
    :maxdepth: 2